-2.2.3 Water System Components
+2.2.3 Water System Infrastructure

-Water system components associated with the Green River Watershed include the Howard Hanson Dam, the Green River diversion, the North Fork Wellfield, the Green River Headworks, Pipeline No. 1, and the Second Supply Project Pipeline.
-These components are shown in Figure 2-1 and discussed in the following sections.
-Other components of Tacoma Water's water system, including McMillin Reservoir and in-town groundwater wells, are described in the Water System Plan and are not included here.
+Water system infrastructure located within the Green River Watershed include the Howard Hanson Dam, the Green River diversion, and the North Fork Wellfield.
+These components are shown in Figure 2-2 and discussed in the following sections.
+Other associated elements of Tacoma Water's water system, including the GRFF, Pipeline 1, and Pipeline 5, are outside the limits of the watershed and are described in the Water System Plan and are not detailed here.